Learning Modules & Folders: content containers

 Learning Module images

-Some departmental templates include pre-populated Learning Module images.
+Some departmental templates include pre-populated Learning Module images and icons.
 Refer to your departmental guidance on whether these should be changed.

-- Create a new Learning Module or click the three dots icon to edit an existing Learning Module.
+- Create a new Learning Module or click the three dots icon then Edit for an existing Learning Module.

 How To Add Learning Module Icon Images To VLE Ultra [YouTube]